VictoriaShelest/AE-Utility-Scripts/README.md

 Each script focuses on solving one simple, repeatable task: no UI panels, no icons — just quick actions.

 ### Script Categories
-**Workflow Utilities** — small tools for repetitive layer, parenting, and comp tasks inside After Effects.
+**Workflow Tools** — scripts for day-to-day work inside After Effects, including layer setup and export-related actions.

-**Export & Conversion Tools** — utilities for sending comps out, converting assets, or preparing data for reuse.

-**Script Development Helpers** — tools for testing, debugging, embedding, and reusing resources while building AE scripts.
+**Script Development Helpers** — utilities scripts for building, converting, testing, and resetting other After Effects scripts and assets.

 ## Usage